lagdo/dbadmin-app/README.md

 After the merge with the options in the `common` section, the entries in the `servers` options are filtered on valid values.
 As a consequence, only the entries for which all the required options (except `port`) are provided will be returned in the final list.

+### The `default` option

+The `default` option defines a server the application will connect to right after user login.

 ### The `access` option

 The `access` option is an object which contains multiple options which define to which databases and to which part of the application the user will have access.